ageorge95/LEAF-chia-plot-check-organiser/README.md

 ![alt text](https://raw.githubusercontent.com/ageorge95/LEAF-chia-plot-check-organiser/main/ReadMe_resources/overall.jpg?raw=true)

-NOTE: The output is present in the GUI's output, in the runtime_log.log and returned to the calling method, if used as a sub-module.
+NOTE: The output is present in the GUI's output, in the runtime_log.log and returned to the caller method, if used as a sub-module.

 # How to use